Azure/bicep/docs/language-service.md

 The bicep language service (implemented in the [bicep VS Code extension](./installing.md#install-the-bicep-vs-code-extension)) is capable of many of the features you would expect out of other language tooling.
 Here is a comprehensive list of the features that are currently implemented.

-## Validation and type checking
+## Validation

-The bicep compiler has a type system that ensures your code is authored correctly.
-We will check the basic types that are built into the bicep language (`string`, `int`, `object`), as well as types of returned functions, and types of resources.
-Depending on the type of validation, you will see either a warning in yellow, which will successfully compile with `bicep build` or you will see an error in red, which will block compilation because the compiled JSON would produce an invalid ARM Template.
+The bicep compiler validates that your code is authored correctly.
+We always validate the syntax of each file and whenever possible also validate the return types of all expressions (functions, resource bodies, parameters, outputs, etc.).
+Depending on the type of validation, you will see either a warning in yellow which will successfully compile with `bicep build` or you will see an error in red which will fail to compile.

 ## Intellisense